dsrathore1/Postgres/README.md

-<h1 align='center'> 🐘 PostgreSQL and Node.js CRUD App 🚀</h1>
+<h1 algin='center'> 🐘 PostgreSQL and Node.js CRUD App 🚀 </h1>

 This repository contains the code for a simple CRUD (Create, Read, Update, Delete) application built with PostgreSQL and Node.js.
 The application uses Docker for running the PostgreSQL database in a container and is orchestrated using `docker-compose`.
 Additionally, the Node.js server is connected to the PostgreSQL database to enable CRUD operations through a RESTful API.
+You can manage your PostgreSQL database using PgAdmin4.

 ## Table of Contents 📋